 On the Effective Date, 100% of the New Common Stock will be issued to the Prepetition Lenders on account of their Prepetition Credit Agreement Claims and 7.5% of the New Common Stock (on a fully-diluted basis) will be reserved for issuance (whether as restricted stock, options or warrants) in connection with the Management Equity Plan to be granted at the discretion of the New Board.
-If the New Board distributes such equity interests, or warrants or options to acquire such equity interests, pursuant to the Management Equity Plan, it is contemplated that such distributions will dilute the New Common Stock issued to the Prepetition Lenders on account of Claims under the Plan and the ownership percentage represented by the New Common Stock distributed under the Plan, including in connection with the Rights Offeringshares issued upon exercise of the New Warrants.
+If the New Board distributes such equity interests, or warrants or options to acquire such equity interests, pursuant to the Management Equity Plan, it is contemplated that such distributions will dilute the New Common Stock issued to the Prepetition Lenders on account of Claims under the Plan and the ownership percentage represented by the New Common Stock distributed under the Plan, including shares issued upon exercise of the New Warrants.

-It is likewise contemplated that shares of New Common Stock issued to participating Eligible Noteholders in connection with the Rights Offering, if any,upon exercise of the New Warrants will dilute the New Common Stock issued to the Prepetition Lenders on account of Allowed Prepetition Credit Agreement Claims under the Plan and the ownership percentage represented by the New Common Stock distributed under the Plan.
+It is likewise contemplated that shares of New Common Stock issued to participating Eligible Noteholders upon exercise of the New Warrants will dilute the New Common Stock issued to the Prepetition Lenders on account of Allowed Prepetition Credit Agreement Claims under the Plan and the ownership percentage represented by the New Common Stock distributed under the Plan.